odhran-kainos/blog/post/23 - Scala Vector operations aren't "Effectively Constant" time.md

 So far, all this is true and uncontroversial.

 According to the [official Scala documentation], this makes those operations take "effectively constant" time.
-It is that the widely repeated claim that is entirely incorrect, and the rest of this blog post illustrates why.
+It is *that* widely repeated claim that is entirely incorrect, and the rest of this blog post illustrates why.

 ## O(log32(n)) is O(log2(n)/5) is O(log2(n))